 Here is how different materials in a car are handled:

 - Metals (Steel & Aluminum) – The car’s body is made of steel and aluminum.
-Scrap yards efficiently recycle steel and aluminum since they are easy to process and valuable for usage in other industries.
+Scrap yards efficiently recycle steel and aluminum because these metals are easy to process and valuable for reuse in other industries.

 - Fluids (Oil, Coolant, Transmission Fluid) – Genuine scrap yards properly drain fluids to prevent contamination.